RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 A.	Using only open source software.
 B.	Tracking all software version.
 C.	Using only commercial software.
-D.	Software inventory.
+D.	**Software inventory**.

 Answer: D

-### Question # 44 - 	Laura wants to use a threat modeling tool to assess threats in her environment.
-Which of the following models has been abandoned by Microsoft and replaced with a new model?
+### [very important] Question # 44 - 	Laura wants to use a [threat modeling tool] to assess threats in her environment.
+Which of the following models has [been abandoned by Microsoft] and replaced with a new model?
 A.	DREAD.
 B.  PASTA.
 C.	STRIDE.
 D.	ATASM.

 Answer: A

+DREAD has been replaced with STRIDE by Microsoft.
+PASTA and ATASM are in active use

 ### Question # 45 - 	Aisha’s organization has deployed a cloud application security broker.
 Which of the following is not a typical purpose for a CASB to be deployed?